metapolator/metapolator/specimen,-and-glyph-interaction.md

 The selected point(s) is now the parameter edit context and this is reflected in the parameters panel.
 Reminder: ‘click in whitespace to select none.’

+### direct manipulation
+#### single point

-When only one point is selected, it is possible to directly edit it:
+When only one point is selected, and the mouse pointer is in the white, close to the point handle, then a set of edit handles appears:

 ![](http://mmiworks.net/metapolator/abcpointedit2.png)